 - Work of this nature will be conducted within daytime hours.
 If “off hours” work is required advance notice shall be provided.

 What is geotechnical boring and Level A SUE?

 Subcontractors for the City of Durham will be performing subsurface investigations throughout the project area to locate existing buried utilities and determine soil properties.
-This information will be used to avoid conflicts with existing utilities during the design and construction phases, in addition to allowing the contractor to prepare for anticipated soil conditions during construction.
+This is how we avoid conflicts with existing utilities during the design and construction phases.
+It also helps the contractor prepare for different soil conditions.
 Lane closures lasting several hours will be used at each of the subsurface investigation locations throughout the project area.
 Small amounts of soil will be removed via an auger or vacuum to complete the investigation, followed by repairing the excavation.

 - What impacts can be expected during the Construction phase of the project?

 - All property owners will be provided notice in advance of construction on or near their property.